bhushanpawr/My-SQL/README.md

 **DOMAIN CONSTRAINTS**

-Not Null- not null constraints ensure that column not have any null value
+NOT NULL- not null constraints ensure that column not have any null value

 DEFAULT- set default value for column if nothing is present